how2sign/how2sign.github.io/README.md

 ## Localized Narratives
-Visit the [project page](https://google.github.io/localized-narratives) for all the information about Localized Narratives, data downloads, visualizations, and much more.
+Visit the [project page](https://how2sign.github.io/) for all the information about the How2Sign dataset.